All About Adult Brain Tumors

 Whenever possible, surgical resection is recommended for the majority of brain tumors.
 It is rare that a primary brain tumor can be cured without a surgical resection.
 However, the location of the brain tumor will dictate whether or not surgery is an option, and to what extent surgery can be performed safely.
 Some tumors are seated in places in the brain that are just too dangerous to operate on, and surgery cannot be employed.
 The risks to the patient from surgery depend on the location and size of the tumor.
 Talk to your neurosurgeon about the specific risks of your planned surgery.

 Chemotherapy is the use of anti-cancer drugs that go throughout the entire body.
 These drugs may be given through a vein or as pills by mouth.
 One of the special challenges in treating brain tumors with chemotherapy is that there is a natural barrier between the brain and the blood, which blocks many medications from entering the brain.
-Only certain chemotherapy drugs can cross this blood-brain barrier to treat disease in the nervous system.
+Only certain chemotherapy medications can cross this blood-brain barrier to treat disease in the nervous system.
 For certain high grade tumors, particularly glioblastoma multiforme, the most commonly used chemotherapy is known as temozolamide, an alkylating chemotherapy.
 It has been shown to be effective when used in combination with radiation therapy after surgery.
 Additional temozolamide is given after completing radiation therapy, usually for an additional 6 months.

 Radiation therapy can also be given to a very focused area of the brain using a technique called stereotactic radiosurgery.
 Stereotactic radiosurgery requires a patient to have a head frame attached, so that a precise map can be made of the patient's head.
 Radiation is then focused from a variety of different angles to deliver a large radiation dose to the tumor or tumor bed.
 This can be performed using the same machine that delivers external beam radiation or by a special machine called a gamma knife.